Marlins vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Pirates: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jared Triolo and Luis Arraez hit the field when the Pittsburgh Pirates and Miami Marlins meet on Friday at PNC Park.
+The Pittsburgh Pirates and Jared Triolo hit the field at PNC Park against Jorge Soler and the Miami Marlins on Saturday.

-The Marlins are the favorite in this one, at -120, while the underdog Pirates have +100 odds to play spoiler.
-An 8.5-run over/under has been set in the matchup.
+The favored Marlins have -155 moneyline odds to win against the underdog Pirates, who are listed at +125.
+The over/under for the matchup is set at 9 runs.

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.